 Inflammation and movement problems of the sacroiliac joint: This joint sits at the bottom of the spine, on either side of the pelvis.
 It transfers the weight of your upper body to your lower body.
 This can start to bother you after you’ve been injured, if you have an infection, if you have arthritis, or if you’re pregnant.
 Abnormal movement, such as too much movement of the joint, can also cause long-term pain.

-Lumbar spinal stenosis : If you’re over 60, there’s a decent chance this is your culprit.
+Lumbar spinal stenosis : If you’re over age 60, there’s a decent chance this is your culprit.
 As you age, your spinal canal narrows.
 That change can put pressure on the nerves running through your spine.
 Your shoulders and legs will then start to feel numb.

 Cauda equina syndrome: This happens if a ruptured disc pushes down into the nerve roots in your spine.
 It may be what’s causing your pain if bladder and bowel control have been an issue for you lately.

 Sciatica: This may be your cause if you have a sharp pain in your lower back or hip.
-It happens when a herniated disc presses on the nerves in your spine.
+It happens when a herniated disc presses on the nerves in your lower spine.

 Arthritis: This causes stiffness, swelling, and inflammation in your joints.
 If your doctor mentions “ankylosing spondylitis,” he’s talking about a type of inflammatory arthritis that affects the joints and ligaments along your spine.